serverpod/relic/doc/site/docs/02-core-concepts/06-body.md

 Bodies can only be read once, so choose the most appropriate method for your scenario and avoid multiple reads of the same stream.
 This constraint prevents subtle bugs and ensures handlers operate in a predictable way.

 If you need direct access to the bytes, read the underlying stream and process chunks as they arrive.
-This is useful for custom parsers or streaming transformations:
+This is useful for custom parsers or streaming transformations.

 ```dart
 final Stream<Uint8List> stream = body.read();
 ```

 When working with request or response bodies that contain text, read the content as a string to get a decoded value.
-This method handles common cases where payloads are JSON or plain text:
+This method handles common cases where payloads are JSON or plain text.

 ```dart
 final String content = await ctx.request.readAsString();